 A cartoon symbolizing the collapse of the Abraaj Group, a Pakistani mutual fund based in Dubai whose partner and board member is Al Nowais, which burned $ 385 million in clients between 2009 and 2018 and became the biggest scandal of any private equity group in history

-The meeting between the President and the Pakistani Prime Minister Mohammed Bin Zayed Al Nahyan and Hussain Al Nowais on January 19, 2020 is not a coincidence: in May 2006, the Pakistani government and the government of the United Arab Emirates decided to combine a sum $ 1 billion unpublished Karachi-based ENSHAANLC Developments (Pvt.)
-Limited, controlled by Abraaj Capital Dubai, of which Al Nowais is vice chairman, has invested $ 1 billion annually in an equity fund of health products around the world.
+The meeting of the President and Prime Minister of Pakistan with Mohammed Bin Zayed Al Nahyan and Hussain Al Nowais on January 19, 2020 was not a coincidence.
+In May 2006, the Pakistani government and the government of the United Arab Emirates jointly set up the $ 1 billion private Karachi-based ENSHAANLC Developments (Pvt.)
+Limited, controlled by Abraaj Capital Dubai, of which Al Nowais was vice chairman.
+Abraaj has invested $ 1 billion annually in an equity fund of health products around the world.

-The group was founded in 2002 by Al Nowais with the Pakistani businessman (with the passport of the tax haven of Saint-Kitts) Ariq Naqvi, who, thanks to the relations of his partner in Dubai, convinces a large group of personalities wealthy investors to invest in its funds – including the Melinda & Bill Gates Foundation.
+The Abraaj group was founded in 2002 by Al Nowais together with the Pakistani businessman Ariq Naqvi, who holds a Saint-Kitts passport, and who, thanks to his partner in Dubai, convinced a large group of wealthy investors to invest in its funds including the Melinda & Bill Gates Foundation.
 In the early years, one of the reasons for the market downturn in Abraaj’s business was the very close relationship with KPMG – so strong that the son of a KPMG Global executive also became a partner of Abraaj Capital.

-The Abraaj Group is investing unprecedented figures in insurance, retirement and health systems in Africa: $ 375 million for North Africa and $ 990 million for sub-Saharan Africa.
-In 2018, international rating agencies and some clients begin to suspect that the figures reported by management are inaccurate and that in reality there are speculative losses and even fraud on the part of the group’s executives.
+The Abraaj Group invested unprecedented figures in insurance, retirement and health systems in Africa: $ 375 million in North Africa and $ 990 million in sub-Saharan Africa.
+In 2018, international rating agencies and some clients begin to suspect that the figures reported by management were inaccurate and that in reality there were speculative losses and even fraud on the part of the group’s executives.

-Soon, the whole case knows a bitter end: in April 2019, on the orders of the FBI, the British authorities arrested manager Sev Vettivetpillai.
-In July, authorities in Dubai fined Ariq Naqvi and his manager Mustafa Abdel-Wadood $ 315 million for discovering they had pocketed millions of dollars from clients.
-Before Naqvi goes bankrupt, he takes a desperate step and tries to persuade Mohammed Bin Zayed Al-Nahyan to buy the whole Abraaj group through his private industry, the Mudabala group – but no one in Dubai is more willing to pay to save the Pakistani partner.
+The whole case came to a bitter end.
+In April 2019, at the request of the FBI, the British authorities arrested Abraaj manager Sev Vettivetpillai.
+In July, authorities in Dubai fined Ariq Naqvi and his manager Mustafa Abdel-Wadood $315 million, after discovering they had pocketed millions of dollars from clients.
+Before Naqvi went bankrupt, he took a desperate step and tried to persuade Mohammed Bin Zayed Al-Nahyan to buy the whole Abraaj group through his private industry, the Mudabala group but no one in Dubai was willing to pay out to save their Pakistani partner.

 In the spring of 2019, Ariq Naqvi was arrested by order of the American judicial authorities.
-In August, a Dubai court sentenced him in absentia to three years in prison; The entire Abraaj group has since been liquidated and the UAE government is taking the necessary steps not to let it be known how much the country’s many institutional investors have lost due to the Pakistani giant’s bankruptcy.
+In August, a Dubai court sentenced him in absentia to three years in prison.
+The entire Abraaj group was then liquidated and the UAE government has been taking the necessary steps to discover how much the country’s many institutional investors have lost due to the Pakistani giant’s bankruptcy.

-For Al-Nowais, this is not the first disaster in Central Asia.
-In 2010, faced with the crisis of his Osian group (which had turned out to be a fraud and therefore failed), art dealer Neville Tuli launched a new project called India Asian Arab Art Fund with the noble intention of transforming the artistic landscape (in painting, sculpture and cinema) to revive the Persian Gulf region of India – and receive money from the patriotic billionaires of the Persian Gulf.
+For Al-Nowais, this is not the first disaster in Asia.
+In 2010, faced with the crisis of his Osian group, which had turned out to be a fraud and therefore failed, art dealer Neville Tuli launched a new project called India Asian Arab Art Fund with the noble intention of transforming and reviving the artistic landscape of the Persian Gulf region of India, in painting, sculpture and cinema, with funding from the patriotic billionaires of the Persian Gulf.